Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

 <a name="load"></a>
 ## Managing Web Page Loading

+To load a web page and add an event handler to loading events:

-- To load a web page, use the `Tizen.WebView.WebView.LoadUrl` method with an appropriate URL, as shown in the following code snippet:
+- To load a web page, use the `Tizen.WebView.WebView.LoadUrl` method with an appropriate URL:

     ```
     webView.LoadUrl("https://www.tizen.org/");